 A Matter of Balance – A Matter of Balance is an 8-week group program focusing on strategies to reduce fall risks and increase activity levels and balance.
 It is designed to benefit older adults who are concerned about falls, have sustained falls in the past, restrict activities because of concerns about falling, are interested in improving flexibility, balance and strength, and are age 60 or older, community-dwelling and able to problem solve.

-We are now accepting a limited number of new clients free of charge for the next Matter of Balance group.
 If you are interested or know someone over 60 who would benefit from this program, contact the WMU Unified Clinics for registration at (269) 387-7223.
 Class is limited to 8-12 clients.

 Health Outcomes and Evidence Supporting Health Outcomes